APA Jack & Jill Championship

 - NO EARPHONES – You are not permitted to wear earphones of any type during Tournament play.
 This includes ear buds, headphones, headsets, Bluetooth devices, etc. Hearing aids and non-electronic earplugs are allowed.

-- CELL PHONE USE – Cell phone use is prohibited while a player is taking his or her turn at the table and during coaching time-outs.
+- CELL PHONE AND SMARTWATCH USE – Cell phone and smartwatch use is prohibited while a player is taking their turn at the table and during coaching time-outs.

 - CUE BALL FOULS Do not touch the cue ball while it is still rolling.
 Doing so may result in a foul.